Nicanor008/Shoman-Mentorship-Quick-Intro-Guide/README.md

 ## Overview

-Coding 101 **key focus is to help those who have interest in learning software development on where and how to start.**
+Coding 101 **key focus is to help those who have an interest in learning software development on where and how to start.**

-Aim - **Provide Guidance to beginners or anyone with need in software path**
+Aim - **Provide Guidance to beginners or anyone with a need in software path**

 ### **What You will find here**